Cognigy/Documentation/docs/en/docs/live-agent/profile-settings.md

   <figcaption>Notifications</figcaption>
 </figure>

+>Note: The push notifications setting must be enabled in the system.
+Otherwise, they are not available.

 Here you can also find the user access token.
+It is used for the Live Agent API.

 <figure>
 <img src="{{config.site_url}}live-agent/images/LA-profile-settings-access-token-section.png" width="100%" alt="Live Agent Profile Access Token " />